DHARANRAJM/AndroPhantom/README.md

 ## 🚀 Advanced Android Penetration Testing Framework

-PhantomDroid is a next-generation Android payload generation and management framework designed for advanced penetration testing and security research.
+AndroPhantom is a next-generation Android payload generation and management framework designed for advanced penetration testing and security research.
 Built from the ground up with modern techniques and enhanced capabilities.

 ## ⚠️ LEGAL DISCLAIMER
 This framework is intended SOLELY for authorized penetration testing, security research, and educational purposes.
 Users are fully responsible for compliance with all applicable laws and regulations.
 The authors assume no responsibility for misuse.